saintmalik/blog.saintmalik.me/blog/2022-01-04-open-source-interships-programs.md

  This program is for the documentation and technical writers geeks, No open source projects can do away with documentation,.

- So in this program you collaborate with other technical writer and open source organizations to write thier documentations for them.
+ So in this program, you collaborate with other technical writer and open source organizations to write their documentation for them.

- Well they just wrapped up the 2021 Program and the 2022 Application form is yet to be out, keep on the look out during the period of July.
+ Well, they just wrapped up the 2021 Program and the 2022 Application form is yet to be out, keep on the look out during the period of July.

- Also note you must be aged  18 above to participate in Google Season of Docs.
+ Also, note you must be aged  18 above to participate in Google Season of Docs.

 ### Program details
 - *Region:* Worldwide
-- *Stipend:* Payment varies based on the Open Source organisation you are working with, but yeah it starts from $3000 above.
+- *Stipend:* Payment varies based on the Open Source organization you are working with, but yeah it starts from $3000 above.
 - *Deadline to apply:* NILL for 2022 yet
 - *Program dates:* July (2022 application not opened yet)